Reducing the Risk of Corporate Account Takeovers

 Corporate Account Takeover is a form of business identity theft where cyber thieves gain control of a business' bank account by stealing employee passwords and other valid credentials.
 Thieves can then initiate fraudulent ACH transactions.

-- Provide continuous communication and education to employees using online banking systems.
+Provide continuous communication and education to employees using online business banking systems.
 Providing enhanced security awareness training will help ensure employees understand the security risk related to their duties.

 - Update anti-virus and anti-malware programs frequently.